 Herbs and Spices come from different parts of the plant

-- A spice can come from the root, stem, seed, fruit, flower or bark of the tree or plant.
-Examples are cinnamon, ginger, black pepper, star anise, and tumeric.
+A spice can come from the root, stem, seed, fruit, flower, or bark of the tree or plant.
+Examples are cinnamon, ginger, black pepper, star anise, and turmeric.

 That said, a plant can be host to both an herb and spice at the same time!

-- The classic example is like cilantro and coriander.
+The classic example is cilantro and coriander.
 Cilantro is the aromatic leaf of the plant, Coriandrum sativum, while coriander is the seed that comes from that same plant.

 Whole spices will retain their flavor and potency significantly longer than herbs